-It’s Never Too Late to Lift Weights—and the New Year Is the Perfect Time to Start.
-Trainer Tania Monk Shows Us How to Get Going
+It’s Never Too Late to Start Lifting Weights—and Trainer Tania Monk Shows Us How to Get Going

 If it seems like everyone is talking about the benefits of strength training these days, it’s because they are.
 From bestselling health books and news headlines to conversations among your family and friends, lifting weights is a hot topic.